mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

   curl "https://github.com/${GITHUB_USERNAME}.keys" > ~/.ssh/authorized_keys
 ```

-If you see an error that says `certificate is not valid yet`, it means that your Pi is still synchronizing its time.
+If you see an error that says `certificate is not valid yet`, it means that your Pi is still synchronizing its system time.
 Wait 60 seconds, and try the command again.

 Once you've added your public SSH key to the NixOS system, you can SSH in like normal: